antvis/G6/docs/manual/tutorial/elements.en.md

     },
     // The attributes for label of edges
     labelCfg: {
-      autoRotate: true     // Whether rotate the label according to the edges }
+      autoRotate: true     // Whether to rotate the label according to the edges }
   },
 });